FAIRmat-NFDI/pynxtools/docs/learn/nexus/nexus-rules.md

 Aside from these general rules, there are a number of special rules for NeXus names that need to be considered:

-- There is a set of reserved words (like `BLUESKY_`, `DECTRIS_`, `IDF_`, etc.) that are reserved for certain projects and communities.
-These are prefixes (typically written as uppercase + underscore) that cannot be overwritten by namefitting.
-For the full list, see [Rules for Storing Data Items in NeXus Files](https://manual.nexusformat.org/datarules.html), section "Reserved prefixes".
+- There is a set of prefixes (like `BLUESKY_`, `DECTRIS_`, `IDF_`, etc.) that are reserved for certain projects and communities.
+These prefixes (typically written as uppercase + underscore cannot be overwritten by namefitting.

 - There is also a set of reserved suffixes that are used to give additional information for a group or field.
-For the full list, see [Rules for Storing Data Items in NeXus Files](https://manual.nexusformat.org/datarules.html), section "Reserved suffixes".
+These can only be used if the original field is present as well.
+As an example, the field `temperature_set` - which uses the suffix `_set`, reserved for setpoint of field values - can only be present if the field `temperature` is present as well.

 - Additionally to namefitting, data annotation can use further information.
 For example, in case of NXdata, the axes listed among the `@axes` shall fit to any instances of `AXISNAME` and data objects listed in `@signal` or `@auxiliary_signals` shall fit to instances of `DATA`.
 Such rules are typically given in the base classes (e.g., see [here](https://manual.nexusformat.org/classes/base_classes/NXdata.html#index-0) for NXdata).
 Any tool that makes use of the base classes should implement these special rules in its validation procedure.
 As an example, pynxtools has a special [function for handling NXdata](https://github.com/FAIRmat-NFDI/pynxtools/blob/474fe823112b8ee1e7b42ac80bb7408fdde22bd5/src/pynxtools/dataconverter/validation.py#L220).

+For the full list of these respective rules, see [Rules for Storing Data Items in NeXus Files](https://manual.nexusformat.org/datarules.html).

 ## Concept name inheritance